kserve/modelmesh-serving/docs/quickstart.md

 To see more detailed instructions and information, click [here](./predictors/).

-## 3. Perform a gRPC inference request
+## 3. Perform an inference request

 Now that a model is loaded and available, you can then perform inference.
-Currently, only gRPC inference requests are supported.
-By default, ModelMesh Serving uses a [headless Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) since a normal Service has issues load balancing gRPC requests.
+Currently, only gRPC inference requests are supported by ModelMesh, but REST support is enabled via a [REST proxy](https://github.com/kserve/rest-proxy) container.
+By default, ModelMesh Serving uses a
+[headless Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services)
+since a normal Service has issues load balancing gRPC requests.
 See more info [here](https://kubernetes.io/blog/2018/11/07/grpc-load-balancing-on-kubernetes-without-tears/).

+### gRPC request

-To test out inference requests, you can port-forward the headless service _in a separate terminal window_:
+To test out **gRPC** inference requests, you can port-forward the headless service _in a separate terminal window_:

 ```shell
 kubectl port-forward --address 0.0.0.0 service/modelmesh-serving  8033 -n modelmesh-serving